 Tour of the Darjeeling

-The Temple of Goodwill is a magnificent white palace and the etheric retreat of the Master El Morya (Master of Ray 1) located in the Himalayas above the city of Darjeeling.
-Magnificent, radiant currents of light pour from his retreat, which also has a physical focus in the hills surrounding the city.
-Here, we will connect with the vibrational energy of the Temple of Goodwill, master El Moyra and archangel Michael who is the angel of Ray 1.
+We will engage with the most sacred Temple of Good Will, a magnificent white palace and the etheric retreat of the Master El Morya (Master of Ray 1) located in the Himalayas above the city of Darjeeling.
+Radiant currents of light pour from his retreat, which also has a physical focus in the hills surrounding the city.
+We shall connect with the vibrational energy of the Temple of Good Will, Master El Morya and Archangel Michael (the angel of Ray 1).

 Tour of the Taj Mahal

-Just to the south of the walled city of Agra lies the mausoleum of Mumtaz Mahal, the third wife of emperor Shah Jahan, so beloved by him that his grief inspired the construction of one of the wonders of the world.
+Just to the south of the walled city of Agra lies the mausoleum of Mumtaz Mahal, the third wife of emperor Shah Jahan, so beloved by him that his grief inspired the construction of one of the wonders of the world: the Taj Mahal.
 The very words “Taj Mahal” breathe of magic, devotion, and the force of love.
-It is literally one of the most beautiful buildings in the world.

 Shah Jahan himself said of the Taj: